LucaasPhan/macro-hunt/README.md

-# MACRO HUNT - MARCO
+# MACRO HUNT - MACRO
 Use for OWO bot

 # Instructions: